-Visits to the theatre, filmed versions of plays and other texts, visiting writers and a great deal of background material in the Library will enrich your experience.
-We will provide resources on the English Learning Space to support and extend your learning, and your teacher will be able to recommend useful books and websites.
+Visits to the theatre, filmed versions of plays and other texts, visiting writers and a great deal of background material in the library will enrich your experience.
+We will provide resources on the English Learning Space to support and extend your learning, and your teacher will keep all classroom learning resources on Showbie and OneNote.
+The department also has its own Podcast Channel, 'Surbiton English Lit', with over 50 episodes on a range of course-related topics.
 In addition, attending our wonderful Lit Soc will boost your wider literary knowledge, and coming to the relevant clinics will hone your exam skills and accuracy.
 We have plenty of debating, creative writing clubs and book clubs - so if you want to immerse yourself in all things English, you can!